researchly/researchly-blog/_posts/2020-04-05-Using-Text-Mining-to-analyze-technologies-for-innovation-discovery.md

 layout: post
 title:  "Using Text Mining to analyze technologies for innovation discovery"
 date:   2020-04-05
-description: 'This post describes how companies can innovate by using Text Mining to analyze products and technologies.'
+description: 'This post describes how to find innovation opportunities using text mining to analyze the core capabilities behind technologies.'
-image: 'This post describes how companies can innovate by using Text Mining to analyze products and technologies.jpg'
+image: 'using-text-mining-to-analyze-technologies-for-innovation-discovery.jpg'
 ---

-Based on a paper by Janghyeok Yoon, Hyunseok Park, Wonchul Seo, Jae-Min Lee, Byoung-youl Coh, and Jonghwa Kim, a company has three options to create new technologies or products:
+Based on a paper by Yoon, Park, et al. a company has three options to create new technologies or products:

 1. Develop new technologies by identifying overlapping capabilities between owned technologies and new technologies